ericom-gideon/docs/docs/getstarted/how_to_migrate_from_heroku.md

-page_title: How to Migrate from Heroku
+page_title: How to Migrate your Rails app from Heroku to Ninefold
 page_author: Brittany Martin
-page_description: Knowledge base article to instruct users moving their app from Heroku on what changes will needed to be made.
+page_description: Knowledge base article to instruct users moving their Ruby on Rails app from Heroku to Ninefold and on what changes will needed to be made.
 page_keywords: heroku migrate move ninefold setup guide aws rails_12factor

-## How to migrate from Heroku To Ninefold
+## How to migrate your Rails app from Heroku To Ninefold

 Welcome to Ninefold!
+Looking to migrate your Rails app from Heroku?
+Let’s get started!

 We have a couple of tasks we need you to do in order to migrate to Ninefold successfully.
 They are easy --- we promise!

 #### Remove rails_12factor gem